Preserve Your Harvest • Plan Your Pantry • Prepare Your Family

 I hope you’ll join me along the journey to learn how dehydrating can save YOUR family money, time, and have a stocked pantry from your garden harvests and grocery store finds!

 For our family, our purpose is to glorify God and to enjoy him forever.

 And with that, we also know we must learn to look after ourselves and our neighbors, to be as self-reliant as possible, not waste the resources we've been given, and help those around us in need and in deed.

 Thus, the idea of the Purposeful Pantry came to be.

-What is a Purposeful Pantry you must be asking?
+What is a Purposeful Pantry and how can it help me?

-Most people identify a pantry as that area where they store their food.
+Most people identify a pantry as an area where they store their food.
 For us, our pantry serves not only to store what we eat today but what we eat tomorrow and beyond.

 We create a deep pantry from